pkp/ots/README.md

 **Retrieve**

 Retrieve a converted document.
 The jobConversionStage parameter specifies which type of conversion you want to get retrned.
 A full list of conversion stages can be found [here](<https://github.com/pkp/xmlps/blob/master/module/Manager/src/Manager/Entity/Job.php#L14>).
+The "final" XML produced by our pipeline is stage **5**.

 -   URL: `api/job/retrieve`